banana10101-wq/Linux/README.md

 ## 🔧 Installation

-1. Download `Linux Terminal Emulator.msi`
+1. Download `Linux Terminal Emulator.msi` or download the zip file from here: https://github.com/banana10101-wq/Linux/archive/refs/tags/4.0.zip
 2. Run the installer.
 3. Launch the terminal from the Desktop.